What is a Fish Dealer Licence?

 What is a Fish Dealer?

-A fish dealer is a person of trade who supplies the sale of fish to customers.
+A fish dealer is a person of the trade who supplies the sale of fish to customers.
 Normally a fish dealer will operate within a fish market and sell to members of the public.
 They may also provide the sale and supply of fish from a dedicated shop or vehicle.

 What conditions does a licence have?